Monday, June 25, 2012

 In 1984, Goodman wrote and recorded "Go Cubs Go," and was invited to sing the National Anthem before one of their Playoff games.
 But his leukemia called him out, and he died late in the season.
 His recording of "Go Cubs Go" is now played after every win.

 After the Game.
 The neighborhood should be safe after a day game, but after a night game – they still play only 18 night games a year there, to keep the tradition going – with all that extra time to drink, it can get a little rough.
-But you probably won’t get anything more than a little verbal.
-As I said, they don’t hate the Yankees as much as they hate the Mets.
+You probably won’t get anything more than a little verbal, but be on your guard.